 Nguyen says soccer and photography are his two favorite things (when he’s not studying), but he doubts he’ll have much free time his first year in college as he adjusts to academia.

 When he first moved to Virginia, Nguyen was most surprised by the number of trees and the countryside because his picture of America was based on movies set in large cities.
 The food also took a little getting used to but now he likes it.
-“The food at Lynchburg College is really good,” he said.
+“The food at University of Lynchburg is really good,” he said.

 Already like family